wso2/docs-choreo-dev/en/docs/apis/api-concepts.md

 Additionally,  the Traffic Manager keeps the API Gateway's in-memory map, which it uses for key validation, up-to-date via a JMS topic.
 The Traffic Manager publishes artifact (API/application) update events that it receives from the API Publisher and API Developer Portal to a JMS topic.
 The API Gateway receives these events via the JMS topic and updates its in-memory map.

-## API Lifecycle
-API lifecycle comprises of the stages an API goes through from creation to retirement.
-API lifecycle is independent of its backend service.
-The lifecycle states are `Created`, `Prototyped`, `Published`, `Deprecated`, `Blocked`, and `Retired`.